Sharp Sobolev regularity of restricted X-ray transforms: Proof of Theorem

-In this section, we obtain necessary conditions for $L^p$--$L_\alpha^p$ boundedness of $\mathfrak Rf$ when $\gamma$ is of maximal type $L$.
-When $d=2$, the necessary conditions were obtained in \cite{PS06}.
-Modifying the examples in \cite{PS06}, we obtain the following.
+In this section, we show upper bounds on the smoothing order $\alpha$ for which $L^p$--$L_\alpha^p$ estimate for $\mathfrak Rf$ holds when $\gamma$ is of maximal type $L$.
+In \cite{PS06} those bounds were obtained for $d=2$.
+Modifying the examples in \cite{PS06}, we show the following.

 \begin{prop} Let $d\ge3$, $L\ge d$, and $1 \le p \le \infty$.
 Let $\psi$ and $\chi$ be nontrivial, nonnegative continuous functions supported in the interiors of $I$ and $[1,2]$, respectively.
 Suppose there is an $\sz$ such that $\psi(\sz)\neq0$ and $\gamma$ is of type $L$ at $\sz$.
 Then, $\mathfrak Rf$ maps $L^p(\mathbb R^{d+1})$ boundedly to $L_\alpha^p(\mathbb R^{d+1})$ only if